 Department Grant Information John Knowles Paine Traveling Fellowships

 Each spring, the Music Department awards John Knowles Paine Fellowships for travel and study during the following academic year.
 The Fellowships were established in 1912 by Mrs. Paine in memory of her husband and are available to music concentrators in their senior year (for study during the summer following graduation) and graduate students in the Department of Music.
 If you are interested in applying, please submit a letter to the Department Chair, detailing your plans of travel or study and proposed budget.
-If you have any questions, please see the Head Tutor or the Department Administrator.
+If you have any questions, please see the Director of Undergraduate Studies or the Department Administrator.
 Due April 7, 2014.

 The Davison Fellowship for Travel in Music, a gift from Alice D. Humez in memory of her husband Archibald "Doc" Davison, provides financial support for students engaged in short projects relating to music that require travel away from Harvard University.
 Undergraduate and graduate students in good standing are eligible to apply.
 While the terms of the fellowship are broadly defined, preference will be given to proposals that have an academic component.
 Economical and resourceful proposals will be favored.
 Undergraduates engaged in research are particularly encouraged to apply.